-Designed to combat this and raise awareness of the issue of bladder weakness, the 30 day #PelvicFloorChallenge encourages women to put six minutes aside each day to start to heal their pelvic floor by following a free to use, step-by-step video guide.
+Designed to combat this and raise awareness of the issue of bladder weakness, the 30-day #PelvicFloorChallenge encourages women to put six minutes aside each day to start to heal their pelvic floor by following a free-to-use, step-by-step video guide.

 Wendy Powell, CEO and founder of MUTU System, comments:

-“For many women, this situation is entirely preventable.
+“For many women, this situation is preventable.
 With the right information and exercises, women suffering from postnatal issues such as incontinence, diastasis recti, or pelvic organ prolapse can, in most cases, be treated by themselves at home and even have their condition reversed.
 We hope that the 30-day Pelvic Floor Challenge will help show women what is possible and encourage them to talk about the issue.”

 Female health issues